-The word blog comes from the words 'web' and 'log'.
-It's a bit like keeping an online diary where people can follow the bloggers thoughts.
+Blogging... the word Blog comes from the words 'web' and 'log' and is a bit like keeping an online diary where people can follow the bloggers thoughts.
 Many comment on news or particular subjects such as technology or sport.
 Blogs can include images, videos and links and readers can usually leave comments.
-Blogs need updated regularly and with millions of blogs out there already, your blog needs to be special to stand out.
+Blogs need updated regularly and with millions of blogs out there already, your blog will need to be special to stand out.